greggisgood/appetiser-exam/README.md

 `https://itunes.apple.com/search?term=star&country=au&media=movie`

+A `Snackbar` will be displayed if the endpoint fails to retrieve the latest content.
+Furthermore, `SwipeToRefresh` functionality is added for the user to manually trigger the content retrieval.

 `Room` is used to persist the data retrieved from the endpoint, allowing the user to immediately see the content when opening the app again, even when the endpoint fails to load.
 A `Flow` is used to